Senior Management Team

 Laura Reid, Business Manager

 Neil Slade, General Manager of Recovery Connections Enterprise

 Andrew Robinson, Community Lead (Middlesbrough)

 We have two Business Administrators whose roles are to take care of the administration for Recovery Connections and for our social enterprise businesses.

-Our community team is made up of 4 individuals, all of whom are in recovery themselves – visible recovery is very important to us and a huge part of what we do; this team focuses on facilitating our community groups, providing 1-2-1 support and arranging events.
+Our community teams are based in 3 different localities (Middlesbrough, Gateshead and Stockton), the majority of the individuals in the teams are in recovery themselves – visible recovery is very important to us and a huge part of what we do; this team focuses on facilitating our community groups, providing 1-2-1 support and arranging events.

 Our rehab team consists of 7 individuals, all of whom are in recovery themselves.
 The roles of this team range from pre-hab consultation to rehab coaches and concierge staff.

 The trauma aspect of the service is in partnership with My Sister’s Place.
 The programme compliments our existing recovery pathway to support people in understanding the part trauma may have played in their own experiences of addiction and recovery.